Welcome to the Beauchief Environment Group website

 Subscriptions

-Subscriptions to BEG fall due at the end of December.
+Subscriptions to BEG were due at the end of December.
 Full details of the various ways of paying a subscription are given in the Newsletter, and on the website: http://www.beauchief-environmentgroup.co.uk/

 Annual General Meeting